chrisArmo/Zombie-Smash/README.md

 ## Use

 The player chooses between the Zombie's head, chest, arms, and legs to try and inflict damage.
-One of the locations is the going to be vulnerable at random.
+One of the locations is going to be vulnerable at random.
 The player will only land if they choose the vulnerable location.

 ## Tips